Common casting Faults

 Spey Casting

-At this point, I hear many of you saying to yourselves "ah yes, but this is a cast that makes too much noise on touch down, and sometimes makes a slurp on the water on the forward delivery".
+At this point, I hear many of you saying to yourselves "ah yes, but this is a cast that makes too much noise when touching down on the water, and sometimes makes a slurp when leaving the water again on the forward delivery".
 If this is the case, then you have a fault, or faults during the execution of your cast.
+This can be easily remedied by way of a tuition session, and I would be more than happy to help.

-Think of your fly rod as a simple spring, and to load that spring correctly, you need to build up the compression in that spring smoothly and progressively, this must be done by applying a constant acceleration throughout the cast, with the fastest part of the cast being just prior to the stop.
-If you start your cast by applying speed to early, you will find it very difficult to increase the speed throughout the cast and you will inevitably end up with a tailing loop as shown in the picture here.
-This will cause your fly line to take a concave path often causing the fly to catch the leader and create what is often called a wind knot.
-It is not the wind that causes this common fault.
+Fly rods are often referred to as both levers and springs and to load them efficiently you need to move them smoothly and progressively in the direction you want them to go, this must be done by applying Tailing Loop (notice the end of the fly line taking a concave path, this will cause the fly to hook up on the fly line, creating what is incorrectly known as a wind knot).constant acceleration throughout the cast, with the fastest part of the cast being just prior to the stop.
+However this can all be quite confusing when first starting out in fly fishing.
+So just keep it simple and say to yourself, "if I start my cast by applying speed too early, I will then find it very difficult to increase the speed throughout the cast, inevitably ending up with a tailing loop as shown in the picture.
+This will cause your rod tip and ultimately your fly line (as it will follow the path of your rod tip) to take a concave path, (i.e. a dip) as apposed to a straight line path, causing the fly to catch the leader and create what is often called a wind knot.
+It is not the wind that causes this common fault believe me!

-All anglers need a weight to load the rod spring correctly, these weights simply take different forms.
-Coarse and Sea anglers use compact casting weights where as fly fishers require a similar weight but need it stretched out over a longer distance allowing them to deliver a delicate presentation when needed., This weight comes in the form of the fly line.
+All anglers need a weight to load the rod correctly, these weights simply take different forms and can be dependant upon the stiffness, or action of the rod being used.
+Coarse and Sea anglers use compact casting weights where as fly fishers require a similar weight but need it stretched out over a longer distance allowing them to deliver a delicate presentation when needed.
+This weight comes in the form of a fly line.

-THE LONG THIN FLEXIBLE WEIGHT REQUIRED TO LOAD THE ROD SPRING
+THE LONG THIN FLEXIBLE WEIGHT REQUIRED, NOT ONLY TO LOAD THE ROD, BUT ALSO TO DELIVER THE FLY TO THE FISH

 Important points